waholulu/medival_village/dev_notes.md

    - Added safeguards for health checks in social interactions

 These changes significantly enhance the simulation's complexity and realism, adding new dynamics to the village life simulation

+## Updates since last git push

+### Simulation.py Change Summary (Refactored on 2024-03-XX)
+- **Marriage System Integration**:
+  - Introduced a new `_check_for_marriages` method in the `Simulation` class.
+  - This method is now called during the Morning cycle so that villagers meeting the health, hunger, food, and wood thresholds (as set in the configuration) can get married.
+Marriage events are logged as part of the simulation's social dynamics.

+- **Daily Summary Logging Enhancement**:
+  - Modified the simulation loop to invoke `log_daily_summary()` for each villager during the Night phase.
+  - This addition provides more granular end-of-day statistics by recording hunger, rest, health, happiness, coins, and inventory details at the close of each simulated day.

+- **Improved Action and Statistics Recording**:
+  - Adjusted the simulation loop within the `run()` method to record villager statistics immediately after each action.
+  - This update ensures that the time-series data feeding the Plotly charts is more accurate and reflects the precise state of each villager throughout the simulation.

+- **Refined Time Advancement and Resource Updates**:
+  - Reorganized the order of operations in the simulation loop: environmental resources are updated and events are processed at the end of each part-of-day cycle before advancing the time.
+  - This results in a smoother simulation cycle and more consistent triggering of events.

+*These changes collectively enhance the simulation realism, improve logging fidelity, and provide better support for social dynamics among villagers.*